-Analysis | Trump and allies launch yet another woeful voter fraud theory in Nevada
+Analysis | Trump and allies pitch yet another woeful voter-fraud theory in Nevada

 So Trump’s claim of a “large scale voter discrepancy” just isn’t true.
 And the idea that 153,000 ballots are being thrown out because of fear of fraud is highly misleading — at best.

-It’s all part of a long-standing effort to use complicated processes to hint at something more nefarious, when there is little to no reason to believe anything nefarious happened.
+It’s all part of a long-standing effort to use complicated processes to hint at something more nefarious, when there is little to no reason to think that anything nefarious happened.
 And even if it somehow did or the ballots were found to be invalid for another reason, we’re not talking about something that would change the result in the presidential race.
 Even if all of them were for Biden and were invalidated, he would lose less than one-20th of his margin of victory.

 Is it unusual that elections officials would redo the election rather than pursue an intensive recount?
 Perhaps.
-But it’s not because of some kind of inordinate amount of suspicious ballots or behavior.
+But it’s not because of some kind of inordinate number of suspicious ballots or behavior.
 It’s because the race is exceedingly close.
 Nevada sometimes prefers to rerun smaller and cheaper races rather than pursue extensive recounts.

-And there’s even precedent for holding a redo of a federal election that couldn’t be resolved.
-It happened, after all, in a New Hampshire Senate race in 1974, where the margin of victory was initially 10 votes and a year of legal wrangling failed to produce an obvious winner.
+And there’s even a precedent for redoing a federal election that couldn’t be resolved.
+It happened in a Senate race in New Hampshire in 1974.
+The margin of victory was initially 10 votes, and a year of legal wrangling was unable to produce an obvious winner.
 Fraud was not even alleged.